jeremywanjohi/ICS3203-CAT2-Assembly-150000-Jeremy-Wanjohi/README.md

 ### Conclusion

 The program reads the sensor value from `SENSOR_PORT` and uses conditional jumps to determine the appropriate action based on the thresholds.
-It manipulates specific bits using bitwise operations to control the motor and the alarm, therefore allowing for precise control based on the sensor input.1.  ### Stack Usage
+It manipulates specific bits using bitwise operations to control the motor and the alarm, therefore allowing for precise control based on the sensor input.

-    A stack is a structure used to store temporary data such as function parameters, return addresses, and saved registers.
-It follows a Last-In-First-Out (LIFO) approach.

-    #### Key Components

-    ##### Pushing to the Stack

-    -   Saves the current value of a register by placing it on top of the stack and moving the stack pointer down.

-    ##### Popping from the Stack

-    -   Retrieves the last value placed on the stack and stores it back into the specified register.
-    -   In this program, it increments the stack pointer.

-    * * * * *

-    ### Example in the Factorial Subroutine

-    #### Preserving Registers

-    Before using a callee-saved register (`EBX`):

-    assembly

-    Copy code

-    `push    ebx       ; Save EBX before modifying it`

-    After function operations:

-    assembly

-    Copy code

-    `pop     ebx       ; Restore EBX to its original value ret               ; Return to the main program`

-    * * * * *

-    ### Importance

-    -   Maintains Stability:

-        -   By saving and restoring registers, functions do not unintentionally alter important data, keeping the program's state consistent.
-    -   Supports Modular Code:

-        -   Using the stack to save registers allows the subroutine to function without affecting other parts of the program.

-    Copy code

-2.
+---